vllm-project/llm-compressor/examples/big_models_with_accelerate/README.md

 pip install llmcompressor==0.1.0
 ```

-### CPU Offloading with `FP8` W8A8 Quantization
+### CPU Offloading for `FP8` Quantization

 CPU offloading is slow.
 As a result, we recommend using this feature only with data-free quantization methods.

-For example, when quantizing a model to `fp8`, we typically use simple `PTQ` to statically quantize the weights and use dynamic quantization for the activations, which do not require calibration data.
+For example, when quantizing a model to `fp8`, we typically use simple `PTQ` to statically quantize the weights and use dynamic quantization for the activations.
+These methods do not require calibration data.

 #### End-To-End Workflow

-`cpu_offloading_fp8.py` demonstrates quantizing the weights and activations of `meta-llama/Meta-Llama-3.1-70B-Instruct` to `fp8` on a single GPU:
+`cpu_offloading_fp8.py` demonstrates quantizing the weights and activations of `meta-llama/Meta-Llama-3.1-70B-Instruct` to `fp8` on a single GPU (even though the model at `fp16` does not fit):

 ```bash
 export CUDA_VISIBLE_DEVICES=0
 python cpu_offloading_fp8.py
 ```

-The resulting model `./Meta-Llama-3-70B-Instruct-FP8-Dynamic` is quantized and ready to run with `vllm`!
+The resulting model `./Meta-Llama-3-70B-Instruct-FP8-Dynamic` is ready to run with `vllm`!

-### Multi-GPU for `INT8` W8A8 Quantization with `GPTQ` and `SmoothQuant`
+### Multi-GPU for `INT8` Quantization with `GPTQ` and `SmoothQuant`

-For quantization methods that require calibration data (e.g. `GPTQ` and `SmoothQuant`), CPU offloading is typically too slow.
-For these methods, `llmcompressor` can use `accelerate` multi-GPU to quantize models that are larger than a single GPU can fit.
+For quantization methods that require calibration data (e.g. `GPTQ` and `SmoothQuant`), CPU offloading is too slow.
+For these methods, `llmcompressor` can use `accelerate` multi-GPU to quantize models that are larger than a single GPU.

-For example, when quantiziation a model to `int8`, we typically use `GPTQ` to statically quantize the weights and `SmoothQuant` to make the activations easier to quantize, which both require calibration data.
+For example, when quantizing a model to `int8`, we typically use `GPTQ` to statically quantize the weights and `SmoothQuant` to make the activations easier to quantize.
+Each of these methods require calibration data.

 #### End-To-End Workflow